udozer/Divvy-bikeshare-data-analysis/README.md

 # Divvy-bikeshare-data-analysis

-Analysis on bikeshare use data from "divvy-tripdata"(https://divvy-tripdata.s3.amazonaws.com/index.html)
+Analysis on bikeshare use data from "divvy-tripdata"(https://divvy-tripdata.s3.amazonaws.com/index.html) using R